 - Pumpkin Snack Mix

 - 1 tbsp butter melted

-- 1 tsp garlic salt or seasonings of choice
+- 1 tsp garlic salt (with parsley flakes) or seasonings of choice

 - Preheat oven to 300.
 Line baking sheet with foil and lightly spray.
 Set aside.

 - Place seeds in the bowl with melted butter and garlic salt and toss to coat.
 Spread seeds in a single layer onto the foil-lined baking sheet and bake for 45 minutes until golden, tossing occasionally.
 Store properly.